Snitrxm/car-rental-api/README.md

 pnpm start:dev
 ```

-Then the project should be running in localhost:8080
+The app should now be running at [http://localhost:3000](http://localhost:3000).

 ---

 ## 📡 API Endpoints